 In recession and periods of frugality, there are few Veblen goods, but possible many counter-Veblen goods – where lower price makes demand increase more than proportional.

 Positional Goods.
 These are goods which tend to be very scarce and are desired for their ability to show success over other people.
-For example, getting into best university, moving in highest social circles.
-If a good helps to illustrate your position in society.
+For example, getting into the best university, moving in highest social circles.
+If a good help to illustrate your position in society.

 Conspicuous Goods – goods people like to buy to show social status or success.
 Designer clothes and fashionable art can fall into this category.
 The idea is that people want to buy goods which convey their success.
 This could explain why as price rises, people want to buy more

 Perfectly Inelastic Demand.
 If demand is perfectly inelastic, it means an increase in price doesn’t cause any fall in demand.
 People are willing to pay whatever price charged, e.g. price of a diamond wedding ring.

 Giffen Good.
 Higher price leads to higher demand but for a different reason to Veblen goods.
 Demand rises with a higher price because the income effect of higher price outweighs the substitution effect.
 Giffen Good

-With house prices and law of demand we looked at why rising house prices caused a rise in demand.
-Here it is not the snob effect at work, but maybe a bandwagon effect.
+With house prices and the law of demand, we looked at why rising house prices caused a rise in demand.
+Here it is not the snob effect at work, but maybe a bandwagon effect or asset bubble effect.
 Where people buy because prices are rising and therefore they expect them to keep rising.